redmascotera/admin-backend/README.md

 5. Run `python manage.py makemigrations` to create the migrations
 6. Run `python manage.py migrate` to run migrations
 7. Finally `python manage.py runserver` to start the development server
+8. Install pre-commit hooks with `pre-commit install`

+### Do not forget to run `pre-commit install` to install your pre-commit hooks

 ### Running Tests